ikramnaser/Data-Science/deep learning/README.md

 # 📚 Deep Learning for Book Cover Classification

-This project applies **deep learning and transfer learning** to classify book covers into **10 genres** using the [Amazon Books Review dataset](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews).
+This project applies **deep neural networks and transfer learning** to classify book covers into **10 genres** using the [Amazon Books Review dataset](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews).

-I designed a **scalable training pipeline** with caching, subsampling, and a two-stage fine-tuning strategy using **MobileNetV2**.
+I designed a scalable training pipeline with caching, subsampling, and a two-stage fine-tuning strategy using **MobileNetV2**.

 ---